SasView/sasdata/sasdata/sasdata_design_descions.rst

 =====================================================

 To represent more general kinds of data in uniform way, we have data objects that don't specifically have q/I axes.
-All axes are however named
+All axes are however named, and dimensionality is implicit.

 3b: Data types are "duck-typed"
 ===============================